OtasGamer64/pythonprojects/README.md

 # pythonprojects
 Welcome to my repository!
-This is where I upload my Python Projects.
+This is where I store my Python Projects.